mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/imanage-cloud-connector.md

 You can change the default values of the refresh interval from here if you want to.

 ### Connection description
-Upon creating the connection, navigate to the Success page.
-Here, you can click the **Auto Suggestion** button to use the default Connection description.
-Alternatively, you may create a custom Connection description to help Copilot better understand the indexed content and enhance the end user prompts when referencing content from this connection for your organization.
+Upon creating the connection, navigate to the success page.
+Click **Auto Suggestion** to use the default connection description.
+Alternatively, you may create a custom connection description to help Copilot better understand the indexed content and enhance the end user prompts when referencing content from this connection for your organization.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
-To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
+For more information, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).